Eagles’ quick reinvention among Super Bowl contenders is remarkable. Just ask an All-Pro who was part of both

 Through a series of shrewd moves, the Eagles have risen from the bottom back to the top in just a two-year span.
 While a lot of the roster pieces from that team have moved on — only eight players remain from the 2017 roster — they’ve had a few veteran stalwarts stay with the franchise as it regains form.

-Like Veteran center Jason Kelce, a five-time All-Pro who was a key player on the Championship team and has been a huge part of the Eagles’ ability to quickly get good again now.
+Like Veteran center Jason Kelce, a five-time All-Pro who was a key player on the Championship team and has been a huge part of the Eagles’ ability to quickly get good again.

 “There’s one thing you have to credit Howie Roseman and the Eagles’ front office for,” Kelce said after the game.
 “We’ve turned things around very quickly, which is something that I don’t think you’ve seen too much from other organizations.
 I think we keep really good people around.”